knaidu/problem-solving/trees/exterior_of_a_tree.md

 ## Solution
 - Trick is to handle the left and right subtree separately
-- Calculate the left child at each stage unlees left child is not present
+- Calculate the left child at each stage unless left child is not present
 - Then compute the leaf nodes
 - Repeat the same with the right subtree, mirroring left to right